nicklpeterson/myRetail/readme.md

 I chose to run the database in docker for two reasons.
 First, it makes for a very nice development experience.
 We can wipe the container and create a new database at any time and interact with the database using the adminer GUI.
 Second, since this application will be reviewed locally, I expect that spinning up a local containerized database will help avoid any machine specific issues.

+##### Future Changes
+We may want to add a schema change management tool (like [Mongock](https://github.com/cloudyrock/mongock)) to facilitate easy database changes.